 sed -i 's/#ZK_HOST=.*/ZK_HOST=hostname-n1:2181,hostname-n2:2181\/solr/' /etc/default/solr.in.sh

-Since the currently recommended Solr version is affected by the Log4J CVE-2021-44228 issue, the recommendation is to adjust the following configuration:
+Since Solr versions before and inlcuding 8.6.3 are affected by the Log4J CVE-2021-44228 issue, the recommendation is to adjust the following configuration: if such a version is being used on older installations.

 2.4.
 SmartSearch